frankframework/charts/frank-framework/README.md

-# 🔌Frank!Framework Template Chart
+# 🔌Frank!Framework Chart

-This template Helm Chart can be copied as a start point for a new Frank!.
+This Helm Chart can be used for running the Frank!Framework on Kubernetes.

+The image should be replaced to include a configuration.

 ## Parameters